rafaelpezzuto/extra-icons-for-eos/README.md

 ![All icons](aux_images/all_icons.png?raw=true)

 ## Instructions
+Download and extract zip file.
 Run install.sh as normal user.
-Do not run this script as root.
-Insert admin user password when asked by the script:
+Do not run this file as root.
+Insert admin password when asked by the script:

     ./install.sh
     [sudo] password for {username}: